bjornarhagen/bjornarhagen.no/content/en/entries/2023/07/17/how-to-run-next-js-13-in-docker.md

 The container images should run fine on both Docker and Podman.

 ## Development container

+<mark class="subtle">**Update 2024-02-10**: I've learnt quite a bit about Docker since I wrote this post and have made a dedicated post on [how to best use Docker for local development](/entries/2024/02/10/you-are-using-docker-wrong)</mark>

 First of I want to run the project locally inside of Docker, that way I don't have to deal with installing all the different dependencies on my machine.